 A Rainy Day at Monticello

-Thomas Jefferson was the third President of the United States, a Founding Father, and the author of the Declaration of Independence.
-He designed his home, Monticello, in Charlottesville, Virginia.
-I visited on a very rainy day in late September as part of the first leg of my vacation.
+Founding Father Thomas Jefferson designed his home, Monticello, in Charlottesville, VA.
+I visited on a very rainy September day as part of my vacation.